Science is a remarkable thing.

 On August 7th, 1994 at 3am in Oakville Washington, it began to rain.
 Residents were not fazed by the rain, since rainfall is common in the area.
 One resident was driving and tried to use his windshield wipers.
 He realized immediately that this was not ordinary rain.
 His windshield wipers smeared it all over his windshield, revealing this drops to be clear, gelatinous goo falling from the sky.

 Everyone in the area soon realized what was happening.
 This goo fell on and off for two weeks.
 Residents, including animals, who came in contact with the goo experienced flu-like symptoms for several weeks, and some animals even died.
 A woman finally sent a sample of the goo into a lab for testing.
 They discovered that it was composed of human white blood cells.
-The reason why the goo fell from the sky remains a mystery to this day.
+The reason why the goo fell from the sky remains unsolved to this day.

 Ourang Medan Ghost Ship